onetcoin/onetcoin/README.md

 - Unzip the wallets files using command unzip wallet_file.zip -d destination_folder.
 - execute the wallet file using command ./onetcoin-linux-qt.

-<b>HOW TO SET UP BITCONNECT COIN WALLET ON MAC OS X OPERATING SYSTEM?</b>
+<b>HOW TO SET UP onet COIN WALLET ON MAC OS X OPERATING SYSTEM?</b>

 <b>Click here : https://onetcoincoin.co/wallet/onetcoin-mac.zip?v=154545</b>

 - Unzip the wallets files.
 - You will get onetcoin-qt.dmg file, Install the wallet software by double click on onetcoin-qt.dmg file.
-- You can now send and receive BitConnect Coin directly from BitConnect Desktop Wallet and also use this wallet to stake BitConnect   Coin.
+- You can now send and receive onet Coin directly from onet Desktop Wallet and also use this wallet to stake onet   Coin.